o0101/futzz/devnotes/snippets.md

 Then find k (or less) items that are in order, and hopefully if we do this the right way, then we can also minimize the distance between these.

+## A heuristic

+Let's take the largest snippet (longest), that also has the highest score (informational significance), so maybe we want length * score and sort all snippets.

+Take the first occurence of such, and give a bit of context around it.
+That's probably a good snippet.

+## Improving the heurstic

+Repeat for the next best factor (for snippeting).
+Now find the pair of these two factors that are closest together.

+Do this, and repeat, until we don't want to do anymore or until our snippet is good enough.